Tool Safety · 2–5 min toolbox talk

 Safety Reminders

-- Use proper pressure for the material.
+- Use shears rated for the material thickness.

 Ask the Crew